boaks/zephyr-coaps-client/README.md

 | [Nordic Semiconductor, nRF9160 DK](https://www.nordicsemi.com/Products/Development-hardware/nRF9160-DK)<br>Works "out-of-the-box" on the desk.
 Comes with a 8MB flash.
 The design allows to easily add custom sensors. | [<img src="https://www.nordicsemi.com/-/media/Images/Products/DevKits/nRF91-Series/nRF9160-DK/nRF9160-DK.png" width="300"/>](https://www.nordicsemi.com/-/media/Images/Products/DevKits/nRF91-Series/nRF9160-DK/nRF9160-DK.png) |
 | [Nordic Semiconductor, nRF9151 DK](https://www.nordicsemi.com/Products/Development-hardware/nRF9151-DK)<br>Works "out-of-the-box" on the desk.
 Comes with a 32MB flash.
 The design allows to easily add custom sensors. | [<img src="https://www.nordicsemi.com/-/media/Images/Products/DevKits/nRF91-Series/nRF9151-DK/get-started-nRF9151-DK/nRF9151-get-started.png" width="300"/>](https://www.nordicsemi.com/-/media/Images/Products/DevKits/nRF91-Series/nRF9151-DK/get-started-nRF9151-DK/nRF9151-get-started.png) |

 **Note:** for all supported **EXT** boards you need to copy the board definitions in folder `extra` into the destination folders.
-The manufacturer of the boards already announced to offer support for NCS 2.7.0 and newer, please consider to use them with NCS 2.9.2 or NCS 3.1.0.
+The manufacturer of the boards already announced to offer support for NCS 2.7.0 and newer, please consider to use them with NCS 2.9.2, NCS 3.1.0 or NCS 3.2.4.

 See [extras/README](./extras/README.md) for more information.

-The demo works with [ncs-3.1.0](https://github.com/nrfconnect/sdk-nrf/tree/v3.1.0).
+The demo works with [ncs-3.2.4](https://github.com/nrfconnect/sdk-nrf/tree/v3.2.4).
-If [ncs-2.9.2](https://github.com/nrfconnect/sdk-nrf/tree/v2.9.2) or [ncs-2.6.4](https://github.com/nrfconnect/sdk-nrf/tree/v2.6.4) is required, you may use the [ncs_2_9_x](https://github.com/boaks/zephyr-coaps-client/tree/ncs_2_9_x) branch or the[ncs_2_6_x](https://github.com/boaks/zephyr-coaps-client/tree/ncs_2_6_x) branch to build the clients, but the future development will be for v3.1.0 or newer.
+If [ncs-3.1.0](https://github.com/nrfconnect/sdk-nrf/tree/v3.1.0) or [ncs-2.9.2](https://github.com/nrfconnect/sdk-nrf/tree/v2.9.2) is required, you may use the [ncs_3_1_x](https://github.com/boaks/zephyr-coaps-client/tree/ncs_3_1_x) branch, or [ncs_2_9_x](https://github.com/boaks/zephyr-coaps-client/tree/ncs_2_9_x) branch to build the clients, but the future development will be for v3.2.4 or newer.

+The support for `NCS 2.6.4` is not longer maintained.

 Neither `NCS 2.7.0`, `NCS 2.8.0` nor `NCS 3.0.x` are supported.